 Amble down the Blue Ridge Parkway to experience Appalachia with its rolling hills and stunning array of wildflowers.
 This 469-mile stretch of road takes you through North Carolina and Virginia, with the Great Smoky Mountains and Shenandoah national parks bookending your trip.
-If you have the time, drive the entire stretch over the course of a week or just take a two-hour jaunt down parts of it, such as the stretch from Asheville to Boone, N.C., where you can find an array of picnic areas and hiking trails framed by tulip trees, dogwoods and red maples.
+If you have the time, drive the entire stretch over the course of a week or just take a two-hour jaunt down parts of it, such as the stretch from Asheville to Boone, North Carolina where you can find an array of picnic areas and hiking trails framed by tulip trees, dogwoods and red maples.

 Blue Ridge Parkway Route

-Start your journey in Waynesboro, Va., the northern end of the Blue Ridge Parkway.
+Start your journey in Waynesboro, Virginia, the northern end of the Blue Ridge Parkway.
 A stop at Humpback Rock takes you to a self-guided trail through Appalachian farm buildings and to the three-quarter mile hike to The Rocks.
 Within 10 miles on the drive you encounter Ravens Roost with its views of Torry Mountain and the Shenandoah Valley.
 At Sherando Lake, you can stop at George Washington National Forest four miles off the parkway.

 Follow another self-guided trail at the James River and Kanawha Canal along a bluff to see a footbridge that leads to exhibits and restored canal locks.
 Onion Mountain features a short loop trail through mountain laurel and rhododendron.
 Another loop trail takes you through Fallingwater Cascades 83 miles into your trip.
 Or stop at Peaks of Otter’s for views of the Shenandoah Valley that have been popular since Thomas Jefferson’s era.